kyotovision-public/polarimetric-normal-stereo/README.md

 }
 ```

+Please note that this is research software / dataset and may contain bugs or other issues – please use it at your own risk.
+If you experience major problems with it, you may contact us, but please note that we do not have the resources to deal with all issues.

 The dataset contains 5 objects, *book*, *dinosaur*, *lemon*, *pig*, and *stone*.
 Each object is captured by stereo [Lucid TRI050S-QC](https://thinklucid.com/ja/product/triton-5-mp-polarization-camera/) cameras.
 Surface normals by photometric-stereo and correspondences by structured-light (Gray code) are also provided for reference.

 ![preview](preview.jpg "preview")